-I. Personal Attire
+H. Personal Attire

 - 1. Contractor's employees shall wear proper clothing while on Buyer's premises.
-Removal of shirts or wearing of shorts, "tank tops," or open-toed shoes is not allowed. - 2.
-Contractor's employees shall wear hard hats (ANSI/ISEA Z89.1, Class A or Class B rated) at the job site during all phases of construction activities.
-The contractor shall be responsible to ensure

-- that all contractor's employees adhere to the hard hat policy and that the appropriate signage is posted at the job site. - 3.
-Contractor's employees shall wear appropriate eye protection, consisting as a minimum of safety glasses with side shields (ANSI/ISEA Z87.1) within Buyer's designated areas and as required by OSHA to perform construction activities.
+Removal of shirts or wearing of shorts, "tanktops" or open-toed shoes is not allowed. - 2.
+Contractor employees shall wear hard hats (ANSI Z89.1, Class A or Class B rated) at the job site during all phases of construction activities.
+The Contractor shall be responsible to ensure that all Contractors' employees adhere to the hard hat policy and that the appropriate signage is posted at the job site. - 3.
+Contractor's employees shall wear appropriate eye protection, consisting as a minimum of safety glasses with side shields (ANSI Z87.1), within Buyer's designated areas and as required by OSHA to perform construction activities.
 Dark tinted lenses are prohibited indoors, excluding welding operations. - 4.
-Contractor's employees shall wear safety-toe footwear (ASTM F2413) when there is potential for injury or within Buyer designated safety-toed footwear areas. - 5.
-For additional requirements concerning personal protective equipment (PPE), please refer to Section III.C.
+Contractor's employees shall wear safety-toe footwear (ANSI Z41.1) when there is potential for injury or within Buyer designated safety-toed footwear areas. - 5.
+For additional requirements concerning personal protective equipment, please refer to Section III.C. of this document.

-Personal Conduct/Restricted or Prohibited Items
+I. Personal Conduct/Restricted or Prohibited Items

-- 1. Horseplay, fighting, gambling, unauthorized explosives, possession of firearms, drinking alcoholic beverages, use of regulated drugs, being under the influence of drugs or alcohol, theft, vandalism, sabotage, and distribution of unauthorized literature shall be cause to bar those involved from Buyer's property, indefinitely and subject the individual(s) and/or company to possible legal, civil and/or criminal action. - 2.
+- Horseplay, fighting, gambling, unauthorized explosives, possession of firearms, drinking alcoholic beverages, use of regulated drugs, being under the influence of drugs or alcohol, theft, vandalism, sabotage, and distribution of unauthorized literature shall be cause to bar those involved from Buyer's property, indefinitely and subject the individual(s) and/or company to possible legal, civil and/or criminal action. - 2.
 Weapons, ammunition, narcotics, and intoxicating beverages are prohibited items and shall not be admitted on Buyer's premises. - 3.
 Cameras, radios, binoculars, recorders, and transmitting devices are restricted items.
 Such items are permitted onto the premises only if job related and after obtaining prior approval from Security Services through the Contract Coordinator.
 Prior approval will be additionally required from Buyer's SH&E organization through the Contract Coordinator, whenever explosives or radioactive materials are to be brought upon the premises.

-K. Smoking Regulations
+J. Smoking Regulations